jsx-eslint/eslint-plugin-react/docs/rules/state-in-constructor.md

-# Enforce state initialization style (react/state-in-constructor)
+# Enforce class component state initialization style (react/state-in-constructor)

+## Rule Details

 This rule will enforce the state initialization style to be either in a constructor or with a class property.